 Just imagine Sacha Baron Cohen spinning his magic on our pollies.
 Just imagine it.

-As an aside, Kim’s Convenience star Simu Liu was in Sydney for almost a year because of the pandemic.
+Kim’s Convenience star Simu Liu was in Sydney for almost a year because of the pandemic.
 He, and the team, had been filming Marvel’s Shang-Chi and the Legend of the Ten Rings.

-The film’s slated for release next year.
+The film is slated for release July 8.